thanhlecongg/rise-hust/content/authors/bachldx/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Graduate Students
+  - Collaborator
 ---

-Le-Cong Thanh is a research engineer in Singapore Management University and an incoming phD student in University of Melbourne.
-He received his BEng in Information Technology in 2021 from Hanoi University of Science and Technology.
-His research interests span software engineering and artificial intelligence.
-Currently, He is focusing on automated debugging for software and artificial intelligent system.
+Bach Le is currently a Lecturer at the University of Melbourne, Australia.
+Previously, he was a postdoc at Carnegie Mellon University, working with ACM Distinguished Scientist & Associate Prof. Corina Pasareanu.
+His research interests span software engineering and programming languages, including: software mining, empirical software engineering, program analysis, repair, synthesis, and verification.